 The Google Pixel 3 camera was heralded as the next big thing and a worthy follow-up.
-Now that the hype has died down, 6 months down the line, are we still so in love with this device?
+Now that the hype has died down, a few years down the line, are we still so in love with this device?
 Some critics have moved on to brighter, newer models with better specifications.
 However, that doesn’t mean that this isn’t a good camera for the right person.

 The Google Pixel 3 is still a great option and more than a single lens device.

 There may be some misconceptions about this smartphone camera because so many reviewers talk about the single lens.
 This doesn’t mean that there is just the one camera in this device.
 What it actually means that that the rear camera has just the one lens while other competitors have created dual-lens or even quad systems.
 Some see this as a detriment to the phone because of a lack of capabilities.
 However, others are still quick to praise this camera because of the software and intelligence within.

 - 12MP, f/1.8, Dual Pixel Phase Detection Auto-focus, Optical and Electronic Image Stabilization, 76° Field of View

 - 1080p @ 30fps, 60fps, 120fps

 - Wide Angle, 8MP, f/2.2, 107° Field of View

 - Telephoto, 8MP, f/1.8, 75° Field of View

 - 480p @ 30fps